samishken/k8s-fleetman/helm/README.md

 Package manager for Kubernetes.
 Basically the ability to package YAML files and distribute them to other users and apply them in the cluster(s).

-As a concept it's quite common and can be found in many platforms and services.
-Think for example on package managers in operating systems.
-If you use Fedora/RHEL that would be dnf.
-If you use Ubuntu then, apt.
-If you don't use Linux, then a different question should be asked and it's why? but that's another topic :)
 </b></details>

 <details>